tyconsulting/blog.tyang.github.io/_posts/2019-06-15-a-simple-dynamic-dns-solution-based-on-azure-paas-services.md

 <strong>2.
 More flexible</strong>

 With those dynamic DNS providers, you’d have to use their DNS domain.
 This solution provides more flexibility.
 You can purchase a domain name that you actually like to use, something cool!
 And you get to pick what host name you want to use, and the TTL value.
-For me, I configured the TTY for my record to as low as 15 minutes and picked a host name “mancave.[my-domain-name]”.
+For me, I configured the TTY for my record to as low as 15 minutes and picked a host name "mancave.[my-domain-name]".

 <strong>3.
 No Requirements with networking devices</strong>